jiko/stopabadcure/_posts/2013-10-25-your-big-bucks-report.md

 published: true
 ---

-As of Halloween Day, the people who are trying to buy this election -- the KCFC (Kansas City Fat Cats) -- have contributed $1,892,450 to the Committee for Research, Treatments and Cures.
+As of Halloween Day, the people who are trying to buy this election -- the KCFC (Kansas City Fat Cats) -- have contributed more than $1.8 million to the Committee for Research, Treatments and Cures.

-That means it's almost certain that the committee pushing Jackson County Question 1 will end up spending more than $2 million trying to ram this ridiculous half-cent-sales-tax increase down the throats of average citizens.
+That means the committee pushing Jackson County Question 1 probably will end up spending more than $2 million trying to ram this ridiculous half-cent-sales-tax increase down the throats of average citizens.

 Here's a list of the latest four- and five-figure contributions:

 - **UMKC Foundation**, $96,000 on Oct.
 28;
-- **Walter Porter**, Olathe, Oct.
+- **Walter Porter**, Olathe, $10,000 on Oct.
 31;
 - **Global Prairie**, $5,000, Oct.
 31;
 - **James B. Nutter Co.**, $17,000 Oct.
 30;
 - **Barnett Helzbert Jr. Revocable Trust**, $25,0000 on Oct.
 30;
 - **Kansas City University of Medicine and Biosciences**, $4,450 on Oct.
 29;
 - **Sprint**, $25,000 on Oct.
 29

-And here is a list of major contributions that I previously reported:
+And here is a list of major contributions that I previously reported, as of Oct.
+25:

--  **The Civic Council of Greater Kansas City**, $600,00;
+-  **The Civic Council of Greater Kansas City**, $700,000;
 -  **Children’s Mercy Hospital**, $100,000;
 -  **Donald Hall Jr.**, $100,000;
 -  **Hallmark Global Services**, $100,000;